Chapter 4. Creating bootc compatible base disk images with bootc-image-builder

 A VMDK disk file for the bootc image is stored in the output/vmdk directory.

-Build a RHEL bootc image into a gce image for the architecture that you are running the commands on.
+Build a RHEL bootc image into a GCE image for the architecture that you are running the commands on.
 The RHEL base image does not include a default user.
-Optionally, you can inject a user configuration with the --config option to run the bootc-image-builder container.
+Optionally, you can inject a user configuration by using the --config option to run the bootc-image-builder container.
 Alternatively, you can configure the base image with cloud-init to inject users and SSH keys on first boot.
 See Users and groups configuration - Injecting users and SSH keys by using cloud-init.

 Prerequisites